tonigineer/dotfiles/README.md

 ## Missing/ToDo

+- [ ] Workflow gif; reducing the size of some assets
 - [ ] Reintegrate mpvpaper (legacy script)
 - [ ] Implement hot-reload of color themes for Thunar and LibreWolf